 The initial phase of the project (before midterm evaluation) is suggested to concentrate on porting and optimizing smaller libc functions from the src/lib/libc/amd64/string directory, such as strlen.
-These functions will serve as a foundation for optimizing other string manipulation routines, including strchrnul, strcat, and related functions.
+This to gather feedback and these functions will later serve as a foundation for optimizing other string manipulation routines, including strchrnul, streat, and related functions.